My Cup Runneth Over

 Flowering tree in Lombard, IL

 The concept of self-imposed limits can be applied to anything, starting with our attention.
-Modern luxuries beget leisure time that begets stimulation.
+Modern luxuries beget leisure time, which in turn begets stimulation.
 It has become normal, even glorified, to expect maximum convenience out of life and bite off more than we can properly chew.
-We run unnecessary errands, we perpetually check our phones, we accumulate excess.
+We run unnecessary errands, we perpetually check our phones, and we accumulate excess.
 A life without purpose logically creeps in, and then we complain of isolation and burnout.

 What we neglect to see is that it is only logical for isolation and burnout to ensue.
-A life without purpose goes against our nature.
+A life without purpose is contrary to our nature.
 It is not what we were created for.
 Our eyes weren’t created to look at computer screens.
 Our hands weren’t created to be idle.
 Our souls weren’t created to strive for worldly status.
-Naturally I feel exhausted and unfulfilled when I chase these things.
+Naturally, I feel exhausted and unfulfilled when I chase these.

 Let us remember the importance of setting limits on our attention in order to walk in love and wisdom, for this is our wellspring and source of replenishment.
-And let us use the precious gift of our cups not to pointlessly water a field, but rather to intentionally nourish the gardens of our immediate hearts and lives.
+And let us use the precious gift of the cup of our hearts not to pointlessly water a field, but rather to intentionally nourish the gardens of our immediate lives.
 For that is what we are created to do.

 At Columbus Naturopathic Medicine, we provide faith-based care to help you experience God’s design for meaning, purpose, and connection.
-If you are interested in working with Dr. Leah Gusching, you can learn more and schedule an appointment by clicking the link below.
+If you are interested in working with Dr. Leah Gusching, you can learn more and schedule an appointment.

 Previous